-Information About Melissa - Newcastle teacher - (2 reviews)
+Information About Melissa - Blaydon-on-Tyne teacher - (4 reviews)

 This is how 2 referees rated Melissa:

 I began learning the violin at school, studying both classical violin and Scottish fiddle.
 Growing up in the Highlands of Scotland, music was a huge part of my childhood and I played in various folk music groups and orchestras.
 I moved to Newcastle in 2009 to study for a BMus (Hons) in Folk and Traditional Music at Newcastle University where I chose to specialise in Scottish traditional music and gained a first in performance.
-During my time at university I really enjoyed the "Teaching, Learning and the Community" module and a few years after graduating I realised I wanted to take my interest further.
+A few years after graduating I realised I wanted to take my further my interest in teaching.
 In 2017 I gained a postgraduate diploma with distinction in instrumental teaching from Trinity Laban Conservatoire of Music and Dance which I studied alongside my teaching in Newcastle.
-I loved studying at Trinity Laban and it was great to spend 2 years improving my teaching methods whilst exploring new alternative techniques as every student learns in a slightly different way.

-I have wanted to be a violin teacher since I was a teenager, having been fortunate enough to have lessons with some really inspirational violin and fiddle teachers.
-During secondary school I gained experience helping with a children's string orchestra and had several of my own violin students.
-After moving to Newcastle I began giving private violin and fiddle lessons from 2011 and I haven't stopped since!
+I began giving private violin and fiddle lessons in Newcastle during 2011 and I haven't stopped since!
 I teach mainly individual lessons to students as young as 7 all the way through to retired adults.
 A large number of my students start with me as complete beginners but I also teach intermediate and advanced students.

 The option of taking grade exams is open to all students but I completely understand that some prefer not to or would like to wait a few years first.
 For those that do wish to take exams I currently enter students for both ABRSM and Trinity College violin, fiddle and music theory exams.
+I have previously entered students into LCM Traditional Music Exams and this may be an option for viola students.
 I am also a fully trained Music Medal teacher-assessor for ABRSM Music Medals aimed at younger students.